🧠 Advanced

 Best Practices for Combining Techniques

-• Start simple: Combine two techniques first, like role and instruction, then add more as needed.
+• Start Simple: Begin by combining two techniques—like role and instruction—and then gradually add more elements as needed.

-• Experiment and refine: Test different combinations and adjust as needed to improve the results.
+• Experiment and Refine: Test different combinations and adjust your prompts based on the responses you receive.

 Conclusion